xyzBart/PlayingWithPlantUMLSource/docs/about/AboutPlantUML.md

 1.  architecture diagrams to give an overview of the building blocks and how they are connected
-2.  `c4-label` to give static views at different levels
+2. [C4 Lightweight Software Architecture Description Method ](../C4/c4.md) to give static views at different levels
 3.  sequence diagrams to give dynamic views at different levels

 ## Interview with Arnaud Roques (creator of PlantUML)